BenjaminRChung/Huddle-App/README.md

 # Huddle Application

 Huddle is an application built to help beginner developers improve the quality of their code in a collaborative community.
 It was built with the idea of turning beginner developers from good -> great.
 Huddle hosts a community of **250+ active developers** to help each other and provide feedback on code snippets.
 Suggestions range from improving efficiency to providing other methods of solving the same solution.
 Huddle was built because as I was learning to code, learning different ways of improving upon my solution was a barrier many developers I noticed faced.
+View a hosted version on Heroku!

 ### Tools used: TypeScript, SCSS, CSS, HTML, JavaScript, React